 Short History of Daylight Saving Time

-Winston Churchill made the following comment about Daylight Saving Time: “An extra yawn one morning in the springtime, an extra snooze one night in the autumn… We borrow an hour one night in April; we pay it back with golden interest five months later.”
+“An extra yawn one morning in the springtime, an extra snooze one night in the autumn… We borrow an hour one night in April; we pay it back with golden interest five months later.”
+Winston Churchill comment about Daylight Saving Time

 Your body’s circadian rhythms tick away throughout the body each day, affecting hormones, brain wave activity, cell regeneration and other biological activities such as hunger levels and the desire for sleep.
 The body systems with the most prominent circadian variations are the sleep-wake cycle, the temperature regulation system, and the endocrine system (hormones).
 When these rhythms get thrown off-balance, even by just one hour, your body may definitely let you know.

 One of the main health concerns as we adjust to the “Fall-Back” time change is that many people will not, or cannot, take advantage of this precious extra hour of sleep.
 The end result is that this shift in the body’s daily sleep-wake cycle can disrupt sleep for several days or more.
 And any type of disruption in sleep can bring down the body’s immune system.

 Researchers found that the body’s circadian clock controls an essential immune system gene in mice — a gene that helps the body ward-off bacteria and viruses.
 “People intuitively know that when their sleep patterns are disturbed, they are more likely to get sick,” study author Erol Fikrig, professor of epidemiology at the Yale School of Medicine, said in a press release.
 “It does appear that disruptions of the circadian clock influence our susceptibility to pathogens.”